Tiny-Foxes/Translation-Toolkit/README.md

 * **Duplicates checker**: Parse a translation file, and determine whether there are sections or lines that are duplicates.
 If so, the user can also for a new file to be generated without the duplicates.
 * **File synchronizer**: Compare a reference file (usually en.ini) with a target file, and sync the target file with the reference file (add new lines, remove deleted ones, and order things like the reference file does it).
+* **Lines counter**: Compare a reference file (usually en.ini) with a target file, and check how many lines are there in total, and how many have been changed in the translation file.
+It thus gives a rough idea of how advanced the translation is (but it can't detect lines that are purposefully left in English).
+This is mostly made to help translators see how much progress they have made, and thus keep their motivation up.

 ## How to use ##